universal-meaning-map/docs/readme.md

 `IPMM` endorses 3 fundamental assumptions:

 1. [Meaning is subjective](#meaning-is-subjective)
     The `meaning` given to specific `information` set is unique to each mind, as it is the product of an extremely complex cloud of associations.
-The word `minformation` is used to make this explicit.
 We need a system that aligns to each subject's `meaning`.
 2. [Everything is an abstraction](#everything-is-an-abstraction)
-    The single most fundamental form to manage complexity are `abstractions`. `Abstraction malleability` (facilitating their access, creation, re-use, maintenance and evolution) is fundamental to maximize their quality (the signal-to-noise ratio they can capture for their specific purpose).
+    The single most fundamental form to manage complexity are `abstractions`. `Abstraction malleability` (facilitating their access, creation, re-use, maintenance and evolution) is fundamental to maximize their quality (enhance the signal-to-noise ratio in relation to its specific purpose).
 3. [Information should aim to be self-describing](#information-should-aim-to-be-self-describing)
-   To capture complexity and maximize interoperability, composability and understanding of information, there can't be external dependencies, `information` should not require external context to be used, computed or understood.
+   To maximize interoperability, composability and understanding of information, there can't be external dependencies, `information` should not require external context to be used, computed or understood.

 > `IPMM` is a distributed system of coherent `abstraction` composition around `self-describing` `meaning-units`.

-These assumptions force digital `information` to be structured connected and nested in a different new way.
-It enables a new paradigm for reasoning, communication and potentially computation where the entire system of `information` revolves around the particular ontologies and `abstractions` (language) of each mind allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.
+These assumptions force digital `information` to be structured connected and nested in a different way.
+It enables a new paradigm for reasoning, communication and potentially computation where the entire system of `information` revolves around the subject's `meaning`, the `abstractions` of its mind, its personal language... allowing to adapt to each person needs, as opposed to subordinating people to the pre-assumptions, bias and incentives of software creators.

 ### Current stage

-Currently, `Interplanetary mind-map` aims to create a conceptual framework that is representative of the nature of `meaning` and the flow of `minformation` that can be mapped in a technical implementation that can maximize its utility across most software domains.
+Currently, `Interplanetary mind-map` its defining a conceptual framework that is representative of the nature of `meaning` and the flow of `information`  that can be mapped in a technical implementation that can maximize its utility across most software domains.

 [Pseudo-Interplanetary mind-map](#pseudo-interplanetary-mind-map-pipmm) is a working prototype where the system fundamental assumptions and constructs are being explored.

-A tool for reasoning as a first MVP is on the works and looking for collaborations.
+A first protocol implementation and a tool for reasoning as a first MVP is on the works and looking for collaborations.
 [Get in touch](#get-in-touch).

 ### On terminology